peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note8>(8)</sup> In interior and architectural design, Y is also known as _light reflectance value_ (LRV), provided the XYZ color is such that Y ranges from 0 for black to 100 for white.

-<sup id=Note9>(9)</sup> Conversions and formulas relative to the D50 white point are provided because the following circumstances, among others, can make such a white point more convenient than the D65 white point, which is otherwise usual for sRGB:
+<sup id=Note9>(9)</sup> In some cases, the D50 white point can be more convenient than the D65 white point (which is otherwise usual for sRGB) because:

 - Calculations relative to the D50 white point can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles.
 - In the printing industry, the D50 illuminant and D50 white point are in wide use; for example, the CIELAB color space in use there is generally based on the D50 white point.

-<sup id=Note10>(10)</sup> Further details on chromatic adaptation or on finding the inverse of a matrix are outside the scope of this document.
+<sup id=Note10>(10)</sup> Further details on chromatic adaptation are outside the scope of this document.
+(See also E. Stone, "[The Luminance of an sRGB Color](https://ninedegreesbelow.com/photography/srgb-luminance.html)", 2013.)

 <sup id=Note11>(11)</sup> [CIE Technical Note 001:2014](http://www.cie.co.at/publications/technical-notes) says the chromaticity difference (_&Delta;<sub>u&prime;v&prime;</sub>_) should be calculated as the [Euclidean distance](#Color_Differences) between two _u&prime;v&prime;_ pairs and that a chromaticity difference of 0.0013 is just noticeable "at 50% probability".